CITYUPTAKE/tronsr-template/SERVER_CONFIGURATION.md

-CITYUPTAKE intends to build a configuration that allows the uptake of Tron in our cities to be secure, reliable, and fast.
-At the launch of mainnet, CITYUPTAKE intends to have the recommended server requirements online.
-This requirement will represent CITYUPTAKE beginning; with the goal of expansion CITYUPTAKE top priority.
+CITYUPTAKE intends to build a configuration that allows its node to be competitive and reliable.